 Namibia is the first country in the world to include protection of the environment and sustainable utilization of wildlife in its constitution.
 Approximately 14 % of the country’s major habitat types are contained in formally proclaimed protected areas and nearly 80% are under conservancies.

 Namibia is one of the leading conservation countries in Africa.
-The amount of animals as well as their diversity has doubled since the 1960's.
-70% -80% of all wild animals in namibia are on private land - this is largely acredited to the trophy huntng industry.
+The amount of animals as well as their diversity doubled since the 1960's.
+Almost 80% of all wildlife in Namibia are now found on private land which is largely accredited to the trophy hunting industry.

-Namibia is often referred to as "The Land of Wide Open Spaces" and after any journey here the reason is clear.
-Located in South West Africa, Namibia is one of the most scenically beautiful countries on the plant.
+Namibia is often referred to as "The Land of Wide Open Spaces" and is located in the western part of Southern Africa.
+Namibia is one of the most scenically beautiful countries on the planet.

-From the towering sand dunes of Sossusvlei and the red sands of the Khalarai desert to verdant swamps and tropical palms trees on the Caprivi Strip, this is a land of striking contrasts.
+From the towering sand dunes of Sossusvlei and the red sands of the Kalahari desert to verdant swamps and tropical palms trees on the Caprivi Strip, this is a land of striking contrasts.

 The south of the country is home to the Fish River Canyon, the second largest canyon in the world, marine diamond fields, the ghosts town of Kolmanskop and herds of wild horses.
 Further north the red Kalahari desert gives way to the Namib desert with its towering dunes that plunge into the crashing waves of the Atlantic.